thisshehab/SecureDNS/README.md

 ## How DNS Takeover Happens
 - **Expired Domains**: Attackers register expired domains to control their DNS records.
 - **Subdomain Takeover**: Unclaimed subdomains pointing to inactive services are exploited.
-- **DNS Configuration Errors**: Mistakes in DNS settings can expose domains to at
+- **DNS Configuration Errors**: Mistakes in DNS settings can expose domains to atta

 ## Impact of DNS Takeover
 - **Data Theft**: Users are redirected to malicious sites where sensitive information can be compromised.